“Is it Grief or Is He Just Not Into Me?”

 He has plenty of reasons to feel insecure and to want to protect himself, which may account for any “pulling away” you might be feeling.
 If you care about him and want to see if this relationship can go somewhere, tell him that.
 Tell him you have different expectations now than you did before his father passed away suddenly, but they still include spending time together and getting to know one another.

 You need to understand and accept that he probably won’t be able to give you the kind of attention and focus you’d get if he weren’t grieving.
 This may be especially hard since the attention he gave you in the beginning was one of the things you liked most about being with him.
-The upside, though, is that his grief will eventually weaken.
+The upside, though, is that the intensity of his grief will eventually lessen.

 The emotional reserve he devotes to it will begin to be redirected, and if you are a compassionate person with whom he’s compatible, much of that emotional reserve will be redirected to you, this woman who stuck it out through the hard times so early on, and your bond will be stronger for it.